COVID-19 Information

 Testing

-- Off-campus testing is widely available.
+- Rapid antigen tests are sold at most grocery stores and pharmacies.
+Medical clinics and emergency rooms offer PCR and antigen testing.
 For more information on local options, please refer to the Multnomah County COVID-19 Testing webpage.

 Reporting